padogrid/bundle-none-tutorial-docker-haproxy/README.md

 ## Use Case

-HAProxy Community Edition is a free reverse proxy for TCP and HTTP-based applications with support for high availability and load balancing.
+HAProxy Community Edition is a free reverse proxy providing high availability and load balancing support for TCP and HTTP-based applications.
 HAProxy can also secure applications by terminating TLS traffic between client and server.

 In this bundle, we walk through the steps involved in configuring a TLS termination proxy to secure Mosquitto, Grafana, Prometheus, and Hazelcast Management Center using HAProxy.
-Although Mosquitto natively supports TLS, we secure it via HAProxy to demonstrate how a variety of applications can be collectively secured.
+Although Mosquitto natively supports TLS, we secure it via HAProxy to demonstrate how a wide variety of applications can be collectively secured.

 ![HAProxy Data Flow](images/haproxy.drawio.png)

 ## Required Software

 - Docker
+- PadoGrid 0.9.25+

 ### Directory Tree View